lucasjellema/fontys-2022-microservices-kafka-dapr/lab1-intro-daprio/readme.md

 When you check the logs after executing the first command, you will see messages indicating that the sidecar (again, the technical term for the personal assstant) is running.
 Because we did not explicitly configure components for state store and pub sub, the default implementations in Dapr are used - based on Redis and leveraging the Docker Container running the Redis image.

-After completing the steps in this document, execute the following command:
+After completing the steps in that document, execute the following command:
 ```
 curl -X POST -H "Content-Type: application/json" -d '[{ "key": "name", "value": "Your Own Name"}]' http://localhost:3500/v1.0/state/statestore
 ```